 Don't feel like you have to use chicken if you don't have any.
 You can always have vegetable fried rice or even add a scrambled egg if you want some extra protein.
 There's no wrong way.

-In a large skillet, cook your chicken.
+In a large skillet, cook your chicken in some olive oil.

-Add your rice and chicken back to the pan and stir fry.
+Once your vegetables are tender, add your rice and chicken back to the pan and stir fry.
 Add your sauces to your liking and you have yourself a dirt cheap and healthy meal.

 Chicken fried rice